-As a STTP primary trainee, your placements will be in one of our partnership primary schools - Red Oaks Primary or Orchid Vale Primary both in Swindon, allowing for easy access along the M4 to the University of the West of England.
-This enables trainees to benefit from the learning facilities at the university, whilst also having ease of access to the teaching facilities in our primary schools.
+As a STTP primary trainee, your placements will be in one of our partnership primary schools - Red Oaks Primary, Orchid Vale Primary or Bridlewood Primary - all in Swindon.
+This enables trainees to benefit from the learning facilities university, whilst also having ease of access to the teaching facilities in our primary schools.

 At each school you will be provided with: